 The notes state that the child had a good heart rate and colour throughout this event and that initially the child's respirations were adequate.
-Obviously when she became apnoeic in and around 03.20hours she required an airway insertion and bagging and she was ultimately then intubated by an Anaesthetist.
-During resuscitation it obviously became apparent that the child's sodium had dropped to 127 and potassium down to 2.5 and a decision to use normal saline was made.
-I am not certain how much normal saline was run in at that time but if it was suspected that she was shocked then perhaps up to 20mls/kg could have been given.
+Obviously when she became apnoeic in and around 03.20hours she required an airway insertion and bagging and she was ultimately then intubated by an Anaesthetist. obviously became apparent that the child's sodium had dropped to 127 and potassium During resuscitation it down to 2.5 and a decision to use normal saline was made. much normal saline was run in at that time but if it was suspected that she was shocked then perhaps up to 20mls/kg could have been given.

 I hope these comments are helpful.
-I find it difficult to be totally certain as to what occurred to Lucy in and around 3.00a.m. or indeed what the ultimate cause of her cerebral oedema was.
-It is always difficult when simply working from medical and nursing records and also from not seeing the child to get an absolutely clear picture of what was happening.
+I find it difficult to be totally certain as to what occurred to Lucy in and around 3.00a.m. or indeed what the ultimate cause of her It is always difficult when simply working from medical and nursing records and also from not seeing the child to get an absolutely clear picture of what was happening.
 However I hope I have attempted to be as objective as possible with the information available to me.